Medicare Contact Information

 Resources about Medicare Eligibility and Applications

 Low-income individuals enrolled in a Medicare Part D plan may also be eligible for Extra Help with Medicare Part Prescription Drug Plan Costs.
 The Social Security Administration (SSA) administers the Extra Help Program.
-Applications may be made online or by calling Social Security toll –free at 1-800-772-1213 (TTY 1-800-325-0778).
+Applications may be made online or by calling Social Security toll –free at 1-800-772-1213 (TTY 1-800-325-0778). (also available in Spanish).

 Free consumer counseling is available in every state through state programs that are funded by the federal government.
 These programs, called SHIP programs (Senior Health Insurance Assistance Program) give neutral advice to Medicare beneficiaries and their families about Medicare, Medicaid, private Medigap insurance and Medicare Advantage plans.
 SHIP counselors may also assist with applying for Medicare Savings Programs and for filing the Extra Help application with SSA.
 A listing of SHIP programs by state is available online.